Ramkumar3991/-Metrics-for-Evaluating-Class-Activation-Mapping-Techniques/README.md

 datasets in this work to determine that the proposed metrics are suitable for evaluating CAM-based methods and allow better interpretation when compared to the current metrics.

-[1] --Aditya Chattopadhyay, Anirban Sarkar, Prantik Howlader, and Vineeth N. Balasubramanian.
+[1] -- Aditya Chattopadhyay, Anirban Sarkar, Prantik Howlader, and Vineeth N. Balasubramanian.
 Grad-cam++:
 Generalized gradient-based visual explanations for deep convolutional networks.
 CoRR, abs/1710.11063, 2017.

+*Function folder* -- utility method needed for the main code *Main folder* -- contains main code for evaluating class activation mappping techniques